Boosting energy efficiency innovation with the Department for Energy Security & Net Zero

 Industry-wide adoption of these innovations could lead to 40.5 TWh in energy savings by 2031 – that is the equivalent of driving five million cars over one year.

 Following the programme’s success, the IEEA was expanded in 2022 to support more companies through the £1 billion Net Zero Innovation Portfolio (NZIP).
 The IEEA is currently in its third and fourth rounds, working with 15 new technology developers.
-As the latest rounds of industrial demonstration continue until at least 2025 – supported through an additional £10 million in funding – the influence and impact of the IEEA across the industrial sector will spread.
+As the latest rounds of industrial demonstration continue until at least 2025 – supported through an additional £10 million in funding – the influence and impact of the IEEA will spread.

 The Industrial Energy Efficiency Accelerator programme is now funded through the Net Zero Innovation Portfolio (NZIP), a £1 billion fund announced in the UK’s ten-point plan for a green industrial revolution.
 The plan aims to accelerate the commercialisation of low carbon technologies, systems and business models in industry, power, and the built environment.